M-J-P/aws-cloudops-storage/content/3.EBS/Create_Volume/Volume_Settings/_index.md

 `STEP 8:`  Enter the minimum size of **3000 IOPS**.  *(feel free to experiment with numbers)*

 #### Throughput:
+The measurement of read/write bits per second that are transferred over a network
 - Configure the throughput performance that the volume can support, measured in MiB/s.
     - General Purpose SSD (gp2) - not applicable
     - General Purpose SSD (gp3) - 125 MiB/s (min) to 1000 MiB/s (max)